-GFOA recommends that issuers minimize their involvement in the selection of underwriters counsel.
-The GFOA believes that issuers have a legitimate but limited role in the engagement of underwriters counsel.
-Specifically, the role of the issuer should be to ensure that underwriters counsel is competent, has no conflicts of interest, and that costs are reasonable.
-GFOA recognizes that (1) the underwriter has a reasonable need to rely on such counsels competence and confidential advice and (2) the potential for conflicts of interest exists if an issuer designates a firm to serve as underwriters counsel.
+The GFOA believes that issuers should have limited input in the engagement of underwriter’s counsel.
+GFOA recognizes that (1) the underwriter has a reasonable need to rely on such counsel’s competence and confidential advice and (2) the potential for conflicts of interest exists if an issuer designates a firm to serve as underwriter’s counsel.
 The issuer, to protect its interests, should have policies and procedures that will facilitate limited involvement, including any or all of the following:

-The issuer may ask to review the qualifications of a firm proposed by the underwriter and provide feedback on the selection including retaining the ability to exercise a veto due to concerns relating to cost, qualifications, or conflicts of interest.
+- The issuer may ask to review the qualifications of a firm proposed by the underwriter and provide feedback on the selection including retaining the ability to exercise a veto due to concerns relating to cost, competence, or conflicts of interest.

 Firms should be evaluated based on: